Skip to content

 Building container images

-• Using your own system (laptop/workstation) where you have root/elevated privileges to install Singularity or Docker and build containers, then transfer the container image file(s) to the BioCloud or publish it to a public container registry
+Then transfer the container image file(s) to BioCloud or publish it to a public container registry and pull it using apptainer pull.

 Bundling conda environments in a container